 - There are two types of default risk investing funds and non-investing funds.
-In investing fund rating is AAA, AA, or BBB which shows the low risk and sign that money can be invested whereas in non-investing risk the ratings given are below or equal to BB which is the sign of high-risk securities.
+In investing fund rating is AAA, AA, or BBB, which shows the low risk and sign that money can be supported, whereas, in non-investing trouble, the ratings given are below or equal to BB, which is the sign of high-risk securities.

-- The borrower provides a higher rate of interest in order to reduce the risk.
+- The borrower provides a higher rate of interest to reduce the risk.

 This has been a guide to what is default risk and its definition.
 Here we discuss types, accessing, and how to reduce default is along with its premium.
 You may learn more about financing from the following articles –